Panthays: Etymology

 The name Panthay is a Burmese word, which is said to be identical with the Shan word Pang hse.
 It was the name by which the Burmese refer to Chinese Muslims who came with caravans to Burma from the Chinese province of Yunnan.
 The name was not used or known in Yunnan itself.
 The predominant Muslim ethnic group living in Yunnan are the Hui (回族) and identify as Hui or Huihui (回回), but never as Panthay.
 Notably, the Panthay Rebellion in Yunnan during the mid 19th century is called in Chinese as either the Du Wenxiu Rebellion or the Pingnan Kingdom.

-Several theories are suggested as to its derivation, but none is strong enough to refute the others.
+Several theories are suggested as to its derivation, but none are strong enough to refute the others.
 The Burmese of Old Burma called their own indigenous Muslims Pathi, a word deriving from Persian.
 It was applied to all Muslims other than the Chinese Muslims.
 The term "Panthay" being used for Yunnanese Muslims dates from about this time; it was widely used by British travelers and diplomats in the region from about 1875.

 One other theory is that Panthay is shortened version of the Burmese phrase "Tarup Pase", meaning Chinese Muslim.
 This was then anglicised by Sladen in his 1868 expedition to Dengyue, Yunnan.
 The term Panthay achieved widespread usage during the period of British rule, and remains the name by which Myanmar's Chinese Muslim community has generally been distinguished in English language sources to this day.